dellaert/22F-3630/syllabus.md

 - **Lectures** will be **live** on Microsoft Teams!
 You have already been added to the Team for this class.
 Please email us if you are unable to access it from your GT Teams account.
 - **Questionnaires**: To reinforce the lecture and prepare for class time, the students will be required to answer a short questionnaire on Canvas about the two lectures from the preceding week.
 We shall release the questionnaires every Thursday and you'll have until Sunday night to complete them.
 This will count for **10%** of your grade.
 We anticipate about 11-12 questionnaires throughout the semester.
 - **Quizzes**: there will be 6 modules, as indicated on the schedule.
 At the end of each module, there will be an online quiz worth 6% of your grade each, for a total of **30%** (we will pick the best 5 out of 6).
 Quizzes will have a combination of multiple choice and short essay questions, as appropriate.
 - **Projects**: Project deliverables are the most significant component of this course and will make up **60%** of your final grade.
-There will be 6 projects based on the 6 modules, and you will submit your code and reports on gradescope. <!-- each project will additionally have a powerpoint template that will have to be submitted on Gradescope as a pdf and, possibly accompanied with code and/or videos. --> <!-- Project are released and are due on Fridays, and p -->
+There will be one ungraded tutorial (project 0) and "real" 6 projects based on the 6 modules, and you will submit your code and reports on gradescope.

 ### Grading
 The grading distribution is: